 You may have heard it said that we all have the inner resources to cope with life and make ourselves happy.
-A movement which influenced and still influences counselling practice, called ‘The Person-Centred’ approach, carries this idea at its core.
+A movement which influenced and still influences counselling practice, called ‘The Person-Centred’ approach developed by Carl Rogers in the 1940s and 50s, carries this idea at its core.

-The answer is ‘yes’ but it is a little more complex than it first appears.
-Often we have what we need to survive, cope, be happy, inside of us but we cannot access these strengths and skills and we do not always use them appropriately.
+The answer is ‘yes’, but it is a little more complex than it first appears.
+Often we have what we need to survive, cope, and be happy inside of us but we cannot access these strengths and skills.
+Or we do not always use them appropriately.

 It is a little like buried treasure.
 Imagine uncovering, and looking down into, a deep well.
 You can see glimmerings at the bottom of the well but you cannot reach the jewels that sparkle, dulled as they are by the distance of the dark tunnel.
 You need some help.
 You need some ladders, rope, and strong people to encourage you into this darkness.

-For many of us, though, this treasure is buried deep and is well hidden.
-There may not even be a sparkle when we look down inside our well.
-It is buried by early years of trauma, later years of pain.
-We may even stand at our own well and wonder if we are worthy of any kind of treasure: “Do I even deserve to be happy?
-No-one else has ever thought I was worth anything?”
+For many of us, our treasure – our inner resources -is buried deep and is well hidden, its sparkle perhaps buried by early years of trauma and later years of pain.
+We may even stand at our own well and wonder if we are worthy of treasure.
+“Do I even deserve to be happy?
+No-one else has ever thought I was worth anything…”

 It’s important to know that your treasure – your skills, strength, and courage – IS there inside of you.
 You CAN access it and deserve to find your self-esteem.
 You do have the potential inside of you to cope, be happy and live a fulfilling life.

 But remember that while others can help you make the journey, only you can grasp the treasure.
 Only you can believe that you are special, a person of value and worth, with gifts and skills.
 Only you can claim your own buried treasure.

 © 2012 +Ruth Nina Welsh.
 Be Your Own Counsellor & Coach